Staying Strong: Crisis management lessons learned in the midst of the Humboldt Bronco tragedy

 After 28 years working in public relations and communications, Grant is no stranger to crisis management.
 However, nothing had prepared him for the magnitude and scope of this tragedy -- every other crisis paled in comparison.
 In the midst of the stress and chaos many valuable lessons were learned.
 Grant has prepared a presentation that shares those insights, so others may be prepared if they unfortunately experience a crisis situation.

-Grant, an accredited member of the Canadian Public Relations Society, will be travelling across Canada in 2019 sharing the lessons he and his team learned, and the importance of proper crisis preparedness.
+Grant, an accredited member of the Canadian Public Relations Society, is donating his time to travel across Canada in 2019, sharing the lessons he and his team learned, and the importance of proper crisis preparedness.
 His presentation "Staying Strong: Crisis management lessons learned in the midst of the Humboldt Bronco tragedy" will give you a behind the scenes look of what it's like to deal with a major crisis and how Takt's small team overcame seemingly insurmountable issues under intense time pressures.